 The Municipal Liquor Store Fund has shown an operating income in each of the five years presented.
-In 2019, the Fund showed an operating income of \$622,500.
-This is an increase in operating income of \$122,595 from 2018.
-The Fund experienced an increase in gross profit of \$252,532 while liquor store expenses increased \$129,937.
-Revenues increased with management monitoring gross profit more closely and adjusting sales price based on current gross profit.
-There was also implementation of taste testing, and festivals for promotional purposes.
-Expenses increased as a result of operations and changes in staffing, particularly a new full-time position.
-The Fund was able to transfer \$255,000 to the General Fund.
+In 2020, the Fund showed an operating income of \$1,082,016.
+This is an increase in operating income of \$459,516, or 73.8%, when compared to 2019.
+The Fund experienced an increase in gross profit of \$493,325 while liquor store expenses increased \$33,809.
+Revenues likely increased due to the effects of COVID-19 on local bars and establishments along with management monitoring gross profit more closely and adjusting sales price based on current gross profit.
+The Fund was able to transfer \$300,000 to the General Fund in 2020.